Skyline (Honolulu): History

 Plans for a mass transit line to connect Honolulu's urban center with outlying areas began in the 1960s, but funding was not approved until 2005.
 Debate over the development of a rail system in Honolulu has been a major point of contention in local politics, especially leading into the 2008, 2012, and 2016 mayoral elections.
-Controversy over the rail line was the dominant issue for local politics in the late 2000s, and culminated in a city charter amendment which left the final decision to a direct vote of the citizens of Oʻahu.
+Controversy over the rail line was the dominant issue for local politics in the late 2000s, and culminated in a city charter amendment which left the final decision to a direct vote of the residents of Oʻahu.
 Construction of the rail line was approved by 53% of voters in November 2008, and ground broke on project construction on February 22, 2011.

 Previous projects

 For more than 50 years, some Honolulu politicians have attempted to construct a rail transit line.
 In 1966, then-mayor Neal S. Blaisdell suggested a rail line as a solution to alleviate traffic problems in Honolulu, stating, "Taken in the mass, the automobile is a noxious mechanism whose destiny in workaday urban use is to frustrate man and make dead certain that he approaches his daily occupation unhappy and inefficient."

 Frank Fasi was elected to office in 1968, and started planning studies for a rail project, named Honolulu Area Rapid Transit (HART), in 1977.
 After Fasi lost the 1980 reelection to Eileen Anderson, President Ronald Reagan cut off funding for all upcoming mass transit projects, which led Anderson to cancel HART in 1981.
 Fasi defeated Anderson in their 1984 rematch and restarted the HART project in 1986, but this second effort was stopped in a 1992 vote by the Honolulu City Council against the necessary tax increase.

 Fasi resigned in 1994 to run for governor, with Jeremy Harris winning the special election to replace him.
 Harris unsuccessfully pursued a bus rapid transit project as an interim solution until he left office in 2004.
 His successor, Mufi Hannemann, began the Honolulu High-Capacity Transit Corridor Project (HHCTCP), the island's fourth attempt to build a mass transit system operating in a dedicated right-of-way.

 Hannemann thought it was "prudent to move quickly" to show the FTA that Honolulu was committed to the HHCTCP.
 An environmental impact study had not been completed at the time of signing the first construction contract with Kiewit.
 The FTA needed a complete environmental impact statement before moving Honolulu forward in the grant-awarding process.
 Hannemann's urge to move fast in the project ultimately allowed stakeholders to delay some important foundational work such as the environmental impact study.